Permitting

 Environmental Impact Statement

 The Environmental Impact Statement (EIS) is the result of an environmental review of the Plan of Operations conducted by the U.S. Forest Service to assess the impacts and benefits of the Stibnite Gold Project.
-The U.S. Forest Service released its Draft EIS in August 2020 and its Supplemental Draft EIS in October 2022.
+The U.S. Forest Service released its Draft EIS in August 2020, its Supplemental Draft EIS in October 2022 and Final EIS in September 2024.
 After a thorough technical review and considering public input, the agency will release its Final EIS, along with its Record of Decision.
+This decision is anticipated by the end of 2024.

 We are here